Q: Where do you get your fish?

 Q: Why should I choose wild salmon over farmed salmon?

 A: The farmed salmon industry has a number of serious problems.
-From an ecological standpoint, when farmed salmon escape into the wild, they contaminate and disrupt the life cycles of the wild stocks.
+From an ecological standpoint, when farmed salmon escape into the wild (as they did in the enormous Cooke Aquaculture net pen breach in August of 2017), they contaminate and disrupt the life cycles of the wild stocks.
 Due to the open-net nature of salmon farm operations, uneaten food pellets and waste from the fish pollute the surrounding environment.
 From a human health standpoint, farmed salmon are fed chemicals to enhance its color, contain relatively high amounts of PCBs and PDBE’s (both known carcinogens), and have a higher ratio of omega-6 to omega-3 oils than found in wild salmon.

 Q: How sustainable is your salmon?